VictorSuciu/Graphing-Calculator/README.md

 ### Error Reporting

 This graphing calculator will notify the user of errors in the function they are trying to graph.
-There are three categories of errors.
+There are four categories of errors.

 1. **Unbalanced parentheses.** When there are not the same number of open and closed parentheses.
 ```